solliancenet/microsoft-redis-cache-migration/pandoc/Redis-guide.md

 The most basic way to migrate an instance is to enumerate all the keys from the source and then `SET` the values in the destination.
-This works well with basic key values such as strings and integers, but care has to be taken with more complex objects such that the tool encodes the values correctly in the migrate process.
+This works well with basic key values such as strings and integers, but care must be taken with more complex objects such that the tool encodes the values correctly in the migrate process.